Machine Xchange Coin (MXC) Price Reaches $0.0119 on Exchanges

-Machine Xchange Coin (CURRENCY:MXC) traded flat against the dollar during the 1 day period ending at 18:00 PM Eastern on January 20th.
-Machine Xchange Coin has a market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
-During the last week, Machine Xchange Coin has traded flat against the dollar.
-One Machine Xchange Coin coin can now be purchased for $0.0119 or 0.00000130 BTC on cryptocurrency exchanges.
+Machine Xchange Coin (CURRENCY:MXC) traded flat against the US dollar during the 24 hour period ending at 12:00 PM E.T. on January 23rd.
+During the last seven days, Machine Xchange Coin has traded flat against the US dollar.
+Machine Xchange Coin has a total market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
+One Machine Xchange Coin coin can now be purchased for $0.0119 or 0.00000130 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.